 1 Licenses

 2 Guide contents

 2.1 Requirements 5

 2.2 Introduction 5

-2.3 Installing the Outernet software in a virtual machine 6

-2.4 Software installation 7
+2.3 Software installation 6

-2.5 Running the programs 8
+2.4 Running the programs 6

-2.6 Troubleshooting 10
+2.5 Troubleshooting 8

 This guide demonstrates the process of installing and running the Outernet SDR demodulator and decoder software on a desktop Linux operating system.
 As of this writing, only 64-bit versions of Linux are supported.
 32-bit version are in the works.